Raid on Koiari: Raid

 Experiencing heavier-than-expected resistance, it became clear to the US commanders that the raiders were outnumbered.
 With an estimated 1,200 Japanese in the immediate vicinity, the US raiding force faced annihilation.
-The second landing party that had been landed further south met up with the main party at 09:30 hours, having suffered 13 casualties while moving north.
+The second landing party that had been landed further south met up with the main party at 09:30, having suffered 13 casualties while moving north.
 Realizing the futility of the situation and believing that he no longer possessed freedom of action having been decisively engaged, Fagan sent a request over the radio for evacuation.
 Geiger concurred and ordered the Marines to be withdrawn, although a communications failure resulted in this message not getting through to Fagan.

-Two attempts were made to extract them by landing craft, although these failed due to heavy Japanese artillery fire.
-With their backs to the sea and ammunition running low amongst the troops on the beach, an LCI gunboat and the destroyers USS Fullam (DD-474), USS Lansdowne (DD-486), and USS Lardner (DD-487), which had been ordered back from convoy escort duties, closed in to the beach at 18:00 hours, and—in concert with shore based artillery and air support—provided a barrage that allowed rescue craft to remove the raiding group from the beach; the last boat left the area at 20:40 hours under the cover of darkness.
+Two attempts were made to extract them by landing craft, although these failed because of heavy Japanese artillery fire.
+With their backs to the sea and ammunition running low amongst the troops on the beach, an LCI gunboat and the destroyers USS Fullam (DD-474), USS Lansdowne (DD-486), and USS Lardner (DD-487), which had been ordered back from convoy escort duties, closed in to the beach at 18:00, and—in concert with shore based artillery and air support—provided a barrage that allowed rescue craft to remove the raiding group from the beach; the last boat left the area at 20:40 under the cover of darkness.

 Aftermath

-None of the objectives of the raid were achieved and the raid was a failure with 15 killed or died of wounds, 99 wounded and 7 missing.
+None of the objectives of the raid were achieved, and the raid was a failure with 15 killed or died of wounds, 99 wounded and 7 missing.
 It was estimated that the Japanese had lost between 145 and 291 men.
 Again the lack of preliminary naval and artillery bombardment proved to be important in the outcome of the engagement.
 In the aftermath of the raid, US plans to expand the perimeter around Torokina went ahead with units of the 3rd Marine Division advancing towards the Torokina River throughout early December, as part of a plan to occupy the high ground west of the river.
 This advance would see the Marines take part in a series of engagements around Hellzapoppin Ridge and Hill 600A in mid-December.

 In December, US Army troops from Major General Oscar Griswold's XIV Corps had arrived to relieve the Marines around the perimeter.
 After this, there were no major actions around the US perimeter until March 1944, when the Japanese launched a strong counterattack that was turned back with heavy casualties.
 Following the defeat of the Japanese counterattack, a lull period followed until late 1944 when Australian forces arrived to relieve the American troops who were transferred to the Philippines.
 The Australians subsequently undertook a series of advances across the island, which saw them clear the central sector and push north towards the Bonis Peninsula and south towards Buin.